karlambuckner/post-epicodus-plan/README.md

 ## Description

 _Following Epicodus, I'll need a solid plan for staying active in the tech community and enhancing my programming skills.
-Below I have rated tasks by high, medium and low priority for what I need to work on after graduating.
+Below I have rated tasks by high, medium and low priority (and also a 1-10 scale of importance) for what I need to work on after graduating.
 My top priorities steer me more towards a career, whereas my medium and low priorities are more self-learning/improvement and involvement in the tech community.
 I am excited about what the future holds but I'll have to be proactive and get to work to reach my goals._

 ## My Top Priorities...

 _The following are top priorities because they will help me get closer to landing a career for myself.
 They will assist me in feeling more confident in what I've learned and add to the skills I bring to the table._

-* _Practice more white board problems and algorithms especially JavaScript loops_
+* _(10) Practice more white board problems and algorithms especially JavaScript loops_
-* _Job hunt and apply to jobs, getting more experience interviewing_
+* _(10) Job hunt and apply to jobs, getting more experience interviewing_
-* _Finish my portfolio site and make it more visually appealing by styling with CSS and jQuery_
+* _(9) Finish my portfolio site and make it more visually appealing by styling with CSS and jQuery_
-* _Perhaps take part in some informational interviews to find out more about a company I'm interested in_
+* _(9) Take part in some informational interviews to find out more about a company I'm interested in_

 ## Medium Priorities...